 Note: Transfer students majoring in Forestry must apply for summer semester admission prior to their junior year to attend the required summer practicum.
 For additional help with questions about application timelines and requirements, please contact Student Services before applying.

-To learn more about the learning and career development opportunities offered by practicum, you may enjoy reading more about this transformational experience from our faculty and students in a past story featured in the CFWE News.
+To learn more about the learning and career development opportunities offered by summer practicum, you may enjoy reading more about this transformational experience from our faculty and students in a past story featured in the CFWE News.